deflect-ca/deflect-api/README.md

 ## Integration

-Deflect-core has several integration mechanism in place, this table is a breif overview of how everything work together:
+Deflect-API has several integration mechanisms in place.
+This table is a breif overview of how everything works together:

 verb    | subject       | 1st reaction         | 2nd reaction
 --------| --------------|----------------------|-------------------------